damonloredans/scraperpro/docs/quote.md

 - Confirm the sample sheet is final (and that it's imported via **Matrixify**, not the native Shopify importer).
+- **Crispi**: the AU site has only 13 products — is that the target, or the full global Crispi range (different site)?
+(Risk 4)
-- Cleaned vs. raw descriptions (Risk 6).
+- Cleaned vs. raw descriptions (Risk 8).
-- Oakley: mirror source vs. group colourways (Risk 4).
+- Oakley: mirror source vs. group colourways (Risk 6).
 - Prices excluded — confirmed?
 - Go-ahead for the ~1-day paid discovery (credited if you proceed).